flare-labs-ltd/fassets/README.md

 For development in *VSCode* you might also find VSCode *Workspace* feature useful - it allows you to have multiple projects open in the same window (e.g. both fasset and flare-smart-contracts).

-## Testing
+### Testing

 Note: be sure to compile (`yarn c`) after any solidity code changes or if starting a clean project as Typescript stubs need to be generated as part of the compilation.

 Then one can run different types of tests.

-- `yarn testHH` - all tests in hardhat environment (includes next three types of tests).
+- `yarn testHH` - all tests in hardhat environment (includes following two types of tests).
 - `yarn test_unit_hh` - only unit tests in hardhat environment.
-- `yarn test_performance_hh` - only performance tests in hardhat environment.
 - `test_integration_hh` - only integration tests in hardhat environment.

-Each of these calls can have additional parameters, namely paths to specific files with tests.
-Glob expressions can be used, but note that glob expressions are expanded in `bash` to a sequence of space separated paths.
-Keep in mind that glob expressions in bash containing `/**/` do not by default expand to all files, so one can switch on full expansion by setting `shopt -s globstar`, and if needed, later switch it off with `shopt -u globstar`.

-Some parts of the code can only be tested against a "real" Flare block chain which adds some special features on top of the regular EVM.
-Any test below that has `HH` in the script name will run against an auto-launched hardhat chain.
-Some tests can only run against a Flare chain.
-A few options exist for running a Flare chain, with the simplest one described above.

 To check test coverage run `yarn cov`.